bgreg/arganium/README.md

 * __certain:__ contains the Zandronum wrapper Certain which allows control of a Zandronum game server.
 * __gloom:__ contains the Rails-based web interface *Gloom* which Arganium uses to interact with Certain.
 * __levels:__ submitted levels for Arganium.
 These all have to follow the conventions in the documentation but are otherwise ready to play.
+* __scripts:__ scripts for usage with Arganium.
+Includes finishscripts, client scripts, and more.

 # Requirements
 * [Bootstrap](http://getbootstrap.com) 3